ChrisDuffley/stationPlaylist/readme.md

 * Press Shift+R to get a report on library scan progress.
 * Press C to let NVDA announce name and duration of the currently playing track.
 * Press Shift+C to let NVDA announce name and duration of the upcoming track if any.
-* Press E to get count and labels for encoders being monitored.
+* Press E to hear which encoders are connected.
 * Press I to obtain listener count.
 * Press Q to obtain various status information about Studio including whether a track is playing, microphone is on and others.
 * Press cart keys (F1, Control+1, for example) to play assigned carts from anywhere.